 For example, a patient who is cognitively intact will understand and remember much more of what you teach them about ADL retraining.

 Even though there are challenges, you can still provide tremendous value to your patients and their families.
-The key to treating dementia successfully is to keep your OT interventions functional and meaningful to the patient.
+The key to treating dementia successfully is to keep your interventions functional and meaningful to the patient.

 Interventions for Early Stages of Dementia

 An important fact to remember when working with any stage of dementia:

 While occupational therapists can’t currently fix a person’s dementia and cognitive performance, we can help improve function through remediation or compensatory strategies.